CONSTRUCTION CATALOGUE

 Embodied carbon

-Embodied carbon refers to the greenhouse gas emissions that comes from the extraction, manufacturing, transportation, installation, maintenance, and disposal of building materials.
-Every time we build a new house, renovate or demolish a building - we contribute to the embodied carbon footprint.
+Embodied carbon refers to the greenhouse gas emissions arising from the extraction, manufacturing, transportation, installation, maintenance, and disposal of building materials.
+Every time we build a new house, do a renovation or demolish a building - we contribute to an embodied carbon footprint.

 Operational carbon

-Operational carbon refers to the greenhouse gas emissions from a building’s energy consumption through powering systems such as heating, cooling, ventilation, and lighting.
-Once we start using buildings, all activities involving electricity, gas, fuel, or water add to our operational carbon footprint.
+Operational carbon refers to the greenhouse gas emissions due to building energy consumption through systems like heating, cooling, ventilation and lighting.
+Once we start using the building, all activities that involve using electricity, gas, fuel or water add to our operational carbon footprint.